-Ruby crystals appear as single crystals and clusters up to several centimeters at several of the sapphirine localities in the Fiskenaesset area.
+Ruby crystals are from the sapphirine localities in the Fiskenaesset area.
 The color varies from rose-red through pigeon-blood red.
 Fiskenaesset rubies have an unusually high chromium content (up to 3.0%) and are reportedly strongly fluorescent under LW UV light.

-Most of the crystals are opaque but some are translucent/transparent but very rare.
+Most of the crystals are opaque but some are translucent/transparent.
 This material is well suited for cabochons and the resulting piece is a wonder of colors - ranging from deep red, green, yellow, gold, white, black, and many colors in between.